Everyone is talking about context engineering.

 No amount of retrieval-augmented generation fixes a team that hasn't made those decisions.

-If you're an engineer working with AI coding agents, you've felt this pain even if you haven't named it:
+If you build products with AI — whether you write the spec or write the code — you've felt this even if you haven't named it:

 - "Improve the checkout flow" tasks where the agent optimizes the wrong thing